Oceanside police have made an arrest in the death of a man whose body was found Thursday at a construction site near The Strand.

 Hours later, investigators announced the arrest of Mikhail Schmidt, 30, of Oceanside.
 Officers said they received information leading to Schmidt's arrest but did not reveal the details.
 He was taken into custody at 5 p.m. just two blocks north of the crime scene, near The Blue Whale on The Strand.

-Detectives said the motive for the killing was under investigation however they did say the incident was not gang related.
+Detectives said the motive for the killing was under investigation.
+They said the incident was not gang related.

 Bravo's family said his death comes as a complete shock.